Flotomate/product_docs/source/report-management/search-a-report.rst

 Once you select a folder, You can quickly toggle between Pre-Defined Reports and Custom Reports:

--  **Pre-Defined Report**: Flotomate comes pre-loaded with 41 predefined Reports categorize by module.
+-  **Pre-Defined Report**: Motadata comes pre-loaded with 41 predefined Reports categorize by module.
 These are standard Reports commonly used in the product.

 -  **Custom Report**: These are Reports that you create using the :doc:`New Custom Report <create-a-edit>` page.